codersMom/angular100-labs-2020-06-22/Ch10-Forms/1template/README.md

 ## Bonus

-1. Create a button to add an album which calls a new service in album using http.put

-2. Create a remove button on the details page that when clicked calls a method you create which uses a service to delete the item.
+1. Create a remove button on the details page that when clicked calls a method you create which uses a service to delete the item.